KlausZhangjt/TSA-FX/docs/report/index.md

 ![](../img/arima_forecast.png)

-In order to evaluate the forecasting performance and comparing with following Deep Learning Model in the next section, we calculate the mean squared error (MSE) of the rolling-forecasting.
+In order to evaluate the forecasting performance and comparing with following Deep Learning Model in the next section, we calculate the mean squared error (MSE) of the rolling-forecasting on test dataset.
 The MSE of the ARMA(5,5) model is 0.00740.

 ## GARCH Model